About me

 Hello, I’m Emily.

-I learnt a huge amount and went on to research parent-child interactions for my psychology masters project.
-My PhD continues this work: researching what parents can do to help children to calm themselves.
-I learned that at times when our child is distressed what we say and how we say it can either help them to calm down; or make them more upset.
+Alongside this I went on to research parent-child interactions for my masters project.
+My PhD continues this work: researching what parents can do to help children calm themselves.
+I’ve authored and co-authored papers about this.

-So, I started working with local parents to share my knowledge and experience and the responses were so positive that ... my parent coaching journey began.
+I started working with local parents to share my knowledge and experience and the responses were so positive that my parent coaching journey began.

 My practice